An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Lamps with protective shields

-- A viewing window for a health care professional to check the patient periodically
+- A viewing window for a health care professional to check the person periodically

-- A door that can be opened by the patient easily and with little pressure
+- A door that can be opened by the person easily and with little pressure

 - A timer that ends the session automatically